 Changes in the School Leaving Age in 2015

-The Education and Skills Act 2008 states that from 2015, all young people aged 16-18 will be required to participate in education and/or training.
+The Education and Skills Act 2008 bought forward changes to ensure that as of 2015 all young people aged 16-18 must continue to participate in education and/or training.

 P Levels (5- 16) (National)